Wakoma/Lokal/README.md

 Included services (save one or two) are open source and primarily focused on enabling communities to create, localize, and share their *own* content, whether this is educational or just for fun.
 The platform also enables offline, high resolution video/audio/text communication, whether or not there is internet access.
 Our team works closely with underconnected communities around the world to add new services to Lokal to meet their own needs.

+You can find the full list of current and upcoming services [here](https://github.com/Wakoma/Lokal/tree/main/roles#current-services).

 ![Alt text](https://github.com/Wakoma/docs/blob/main/docs/assets/nimblemeshcolorcropped.png)